 Who is the main character in this story?
 There isn’t one — it’s the story of a small group of animals.

 The female crow is initially presented as the clear victim, though the peacock feather stuck in her modest hat suggests she has big ideas above her station.
+(A Hyacinth Bouquet archetype.)
 Every day she goes out to do the shopping, and when she returns her precious fertilised egg has been eaten by the snake.

 But despite being the victim of serial… and I do mean serial… infanticide, the shortcomings of Mrs Crow are substantial.
-This is refected in both the text and the illustrations.
+This is reflected in both the text and the illustrations.
 You’ll be familiar with this bossy housewife trope from other stories.
-To take one example, Larry McMurtry uses her to comical effect in Lonesome Dove, with the character of Peach.
+To take another example, Larry McMurtry uses her to comical effect in Lonesome Dove, with the character of Peach.

 Here she is, introduced in full comedic form: